fallouiut/ktr-libs/README.md

 All of these apps code are in my github (https://github.com/fallouiut/ktr-code)

 Here is a schema of what i Did: ![topic person-job](https://user-images.githubusercontent.com/23740922/147651888-721a3079-a7df-4f97-ae64-8d769cbe495e.png)
+Error: Connector used is Source instead of Sink.

 <h2>1.
 Prerequisites</h2>
   - Install Kafka cli <br/>